MahmoodHashem/Mentor-Challanges/todo-app/README.md

 - 🎥 [Web Dev Simplified Video](https://www.youtube.com/watch?v=W7FaYfuwu70) This video was instrumental in helping me grasp the main structure of a Todo app! 📝
 - 🎬 [Kevin Powell Video](https://www.youtube.com/watch?v=IhmSidOJSeE&t=0s) A fantastic resource for customizing the checkbox and enhancing the form section.
 Perfect for elevating your project
+- [light-dark()](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark) CSS color function: This enables setting two colors for a property - returning one of the two colors options by detecting if the developer has set a light or dark color scheme or the user has requested light or dark color theme......
+- [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme) : The **`color-scheme`** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) property allows an element to indicate which color schemes it can comfortably be rendered in.

 ## Author